Welcome to The Neuroimaging Labs Research Center

 What We Do:

-NIL investigators perform ground-breaking work in human cognitive and clinical neuroscience, human aging and neurodevelopment, human systems neuroscience, human neuropathophysiology, basic human brain physiology, and animal models of neurological disorders using neuroimaging techniques and analyses largely developed over the years in the NIL.
+NIL-RC investigators perform ground-breaking work in human cognitive and clinical neuroscience, human aging and neurodevelopment, human systems neuroscience, human neuropathophysiology, basic human brain physiology, and animal models of neurological disorders using neuroimaging techniques and analyses largely developed over the years in the NIL-RC.
 Studies employ PET, MRI, TMS, Diffuse Optical Tomography (DOT) and EEG in conjunction with detailed behavioral analyses to understand the human and animal brain in health and disease.

-The NIL provides a physical and intellectual environment that promotes collaborative, innovative and interdisciplinary neuroimaging research and supports the career development of students and junior faculty.
+The NIL-RC provides a physical and intellectual environment that promotes collaborative, innovative and interdisciplinary neuroimaging research and supports the career development of students and junior faculty.
 In addition, there are extensive neuroimaging-specific computer services (through the Computer Support Group) and neuroinformatics support (through the NeuroInformatic Research Group).